AdaCore/ada-spark-rfcs/considered/rfc-expression-functions-as-default-for-generic-formal-function-parameters.rst

-However, if we use this generic to store access based structure, it may not do what we expect:
+However, if we use this generic to store access based structure, it may not do what we expect: what we expect.
+For example, in the code below, the aliasing between X and the pointer stored in the stack means that the top of the stack is modified by assigning to X.all, and so "21" is printed instead of "12":

 with Stacks;
 with Ada.Text_IO;